hihellos/Code_Quiz/README.md

 You will only need an active browser to view this portfolio correctly.
 No installations requried!
 - Unless you do not have <a href="https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en-GB">Chrome</a> :+1:

-## Future updates <a name="updates"></a>

-In the next update I plan to include an upgraded interface.
-Stay tuned for v.2!

 ## Contributing <a name="contribute"></a>